DARIAH-DE/status/documentation.md

 Using [Liquid](https://shopify.github.io/liquid/) processing,
 all services depending on any (or listed as) item in the `affected` array are shown on the status page.
 The items of the `affected` array use the same `id` schema as the infrastructure components dependencies.
-In case a nonexisting item is listed, the same division by zero will be caused.
+In case a non-existing item is listed, the same division by zero will be caused.

 Explicit listing using the `affected_services` is discouraged in favour of dynamic catalogue resolution and it will be ignored if the `affected` array is present.